Sales Call Objection Tracking: How AI Catches What You Miss

 Now the manager can provide specific feedback:

-• "I noticed you did not ask for the specific number they were quoted.
+- "I noticed you didn't ask for the specific number they were quoted.
 Getting that number helps us understand the competitive landscape."

 This kind of specific, evidence-based coaching is only possible when you have the actual objection and response captured verbatim.